akio-tomiya/LatticeQCD.jl/README.md

-1.Download a Julia binary from [Julialang.org](https://julialang.org/)
+1.Download a Julia binary from [Julialang.org](https://julialang.org/downloads/).
+Set a path to the binary of Julia.

-2.In Julia REPL, push "]" key to enter the package mode
+2.In Julia REPL, push "]" key to enter the package mode and type

 ```
 add https://github.com/akio-tomiya/LatticeQCD.jl
 ```
-press "backspace" key ( "delete" key for mac) key to exit the package mode.
+and "return" key.
+Press "backspace" key ( "delete" key for mac) to exit the package mode.

 (All dependence will be solved automatically)